sergioB79/theForge/site/forge/content/forge/movies/passed/the-innocents.md

 SUBTITLE: Childhood as an Unsupervised Power

+INFO:
+A horror-drama about children discovering power before conscience, and the havoc that gap creates.
+Uses the supernatural as a metaphor for early agency outpacing moral understanding and restraint.
+Focuses on the unsettling moment empathy either awakens under pressure or withers into experimentation.
+Lingers less as a genre exercise than as a rigorous ethical thought experiment on cruelty.

 The Forge keeps few coming-of-age stories because most confuse shock for revelation.
 This one doesn’t.
 It treats childhood not as purity, but as a laboratory where empathy either forms—or fails to.
 Strip away mood and technique and the remaining structure is still intact: power arrives before conscience, and the world pays for the delay.

 🔥 WHAT MAKES IT FORGE MATERIAL?